dxphilo/kikao_front/content/blog/privacy.md

 ## 8. Contact Us:

-If you have any questions, concerns, or requests regarding this Privacy Policy or our privacy practices, please contact us at [Contact Email Address].
+If you have any questions, concerns, or requests regarding this Privacy Policy or our privacy practices, please contact us at contactkikao@gmail.com.

 Thank you for using Kikao!